hanishkvc/prgs-sdr-kspecanal/README.rst

-So using a full-samplingrate-width window based overlapped sliding with max amplitude captured over multisec data in each freq band being scanned, potentially using rectangle window function, can give a picture of what frequencies are at play.
+So using a full-samplingrate-width window based overlapped sliding with max mode amplitude capture over multisecond data in each freq band being scanned, potentially using rectangle window function, can give a picture of what frequencies are at play.
 And potentially to what max amplitude levels.

 While running the same with a reduced fft window size and sliding, will allow one to scan through with less fidelity in a fast way.